Apfelbeet/crs/README.md

 ### Example

-For example, say we are in the directory if the repository and have a test `crs_test.sh` in the same directory.
+For example, say we are in the root directory of the repository and have a test `crs_test.sh` in the same directory.
 And we know that the the 2 week old commit `fff777fff777fff777fff777fff777fff777fff7` evaluates to true and the two new commits `eee666eee666eee666eee666eee666eee666eee6`,